cakephp/bakery.cakephp.org/2017/06/23/welcoming-phinx-to-the-cakephp-family.rst

 migrations.
 The CakePHP Core team welcomes the opportunity to look after and maintain the project and will now start making changes to bring the code in line with the CakePHP (our) coding standards.
 As well as cleaning up issues and PR's soon.
-We will be following up with a our plans for the code and setting roadmaps in the coming weeks.
+We will be following up with our plans for the code and setting roadmaps in the coming weeks.

 We welcome Phinx to the CakePHP family and hope to see Rob Morgan, Richard